 Lead-Free or Leaded Solder: What’s Best

 What’s the best of the new lead-free solder mixes for electronic security applications – would you recommend never using lead-based solders – what’s the difference and how dangerous are they?

 A: Lead-free solder has a higher melting point, which makes it harder to work with – it’s 217C for lead-free compared to 183C for lead alloys.
 This also impacts on thermal bounce – the speed at which the iron regains working temperature.

-Advantages of lead-tin solders are that they are easier to bring to working temperature, flow well, are shock resistant, and tend to have fewer internal flaws in their structure after they have cooled, and during the thermal expansion and contraction that occurs during their working lives.
-Lead also helps eliminate tin whiskers, which are still a nuisance today.
+Advantages of lead-tin solders are that they are easier to bring to working temperature, flow well, are shock resistant, have fewer internal flaws in their structure after they have cooled, as well as during the thermal expansion and contraction that occurs during their working lives.
+Lead also helps eliminate tin whiskers, which are still a nuisance.

 In terms of safety, the risks are primarily to the environment.
-Lead is harmful to the body as it’s so readily absorbed, but a tech would have to ingest lead-based solder to be harmed by it.
+Lead is harmful to the body as it’s so readily absorbed, but a tech would have to ingest lead-based solder by mouth to be harmed by it.
 Using it carefully and sparingly, disposing of residue, washing hands and avoiding vapours makes the process generally safe.
 Lead vapours from soldering don’t expose a typical tech to high risk but you should take precautions anyway – mask and keep your iron temperature at the recommended levels, as the risk is greater above 300C.

 When it comes to lead-free solder, such alloys are as old as metallurgy – thousands of years old – so they are not new in that sense, though there are new alloys that try to overcome issues technicians must balance.
 The most common lead-free solder mix is tin-copper, which has a melting point of 217 and mixes 99.3 per cent tin with 0.7 per cent copper.

-Tin-copper is a more brittle solder than lead-based alternatives – for cable connections we’d be using 60/40 tin-lead.
-It has a 183C melting point and a 188C liquid point – it’s in this plastic range you need to work to ensure there’s no weakening of a joint during solidification that will lead to cracking or separation later.
+Tin-copper is a more brittle solder than lead-based alternatives (for cable connections we’d be using 60/40 tin-lead).
+Tin-copper has a 183C melting point and a 188C liquid point – it’s by working in this plastic range you ensure there’s no weakening of a joint during solidification that will lead to cracking or separation later.